-Being engaged outside of the classroom is a crucial part of your School of Business experience.
+Being engaged outside of the classroom is a crucial part of your Costello College of Business at George Mason University experience.

 Getting involved with one of our student organizations will help you build a network of peers, connect with your interests, and add depth to your resume.

-The following organizations are affiliated with the School of Business.
+The following organizations are affiliated with the Costello College of Business.
 These organizations offer a range of opportunities and events during the year.

 If you have any questions contact Shabnam Rezai (firstname.lastname@example.org)

 Shaping people, shaping business.
 That is the tagline that has molded over 240,000 Alpha Kappa Psi members all over the world.
 Alumni who have said this same tagline to themselves over and over include: Ronald Reagan, Richard Nixon, Sam Walton and J. Willard Marriott.
 Alpha Kappa Psi is the nation's largest and oldest professional business fraternity, providing great business practices since 1904.
 The Pi Sigma Chapter of GMU is a coed fraternity open to all majors but is limited to a select group of individuals who are hand chosen by the chapter's officials during the recruitment process.
 The recruitment process is conducted at the beginning of each academic semester.
 Participation is open to all majors with a keen eye for a successful professional career.
 For more information on Alpha Kappa Psi, visit our website.